CLARITY -- Comparing heterogeneous data using dissimiLARITY

-{\bf Structural comparison}: The structure and relationship are defined in this way so that we can use the \emph{structure} learned from the reference $Y_1$ at each complexity is used to predict the target $Y_2$. $Y_2$ may be numerically quite different if the relationships are different.
-However, as long as the datasets can be predicted in this sense then we say that the matrices are \emph{structurally similar}; this will happen if the same clusters and mixtures are important in both datasets and describe the same subjects.
+{\bf Structural comparison}: The \emph{structure} learned from the reference $Y_1$ at each complexity is used to predict the target $Y_2$. $Y_2$ may be numerically quite different if the relationships are different.
+However, as long as the datasets can be predicted in this sense then we say that the matrices are defined to be \emph{structurally similar}; this will happen if the same clusters, mixtures or eigenvalues are important in both datasets and describe the same subjects.

-{\bf Residual persistence} charts: We use graphical summaries to present useful scientific insights, focussing on structures that persist over a range of model complexity.
+{\bf Residual persistence charts}: We use graphical summaries to present useful scientific insights, focussing on structures that persist over a range of model complexity.
 These are inspired by the concept of persistent homology from Topological Data Analysis \cite{WassermanTopologicalDataAnalysis2018}.
-When the complexity $k$ is sufficiently high, every (full rank) dataset can predict every other, so the important focus is on which structures in $Y_2$ appear late in the sequence defined by $Y_1$.
+When the complexity $k$ is sufficiently high, every (full rank) dataset can predict every other, so the focus is on which structures in $Y_2$ are explained late in the sequence defined by $Y_1$, i.e. persist.
 This is captured by the residual persistence $P_{ik}$, a matrix whose entries for data subject $i$ at a complexity $k$, are the sum (over $j$) of the squared residuals. \end{mybox}